Connect with us

 • The Sun (Newspaper)

-• Who Wants to be a Millionaire?
+• Who Wants to Be a Millionaire?
 (2018)

 Summary

-Jeremy Clarkson is mostly known as the former host of the internationally acclaimed sports car show Top Gear, which is considered one of the most viewed television shows in the world.
-He has also been a journalist for the magazines The Sun and The Sunday Times for over thirty years.
+Jeremy Clarkson is mainly known as the former host of the internationally acclaimed sports car show Top Gear, which is considered one of the most-well-viewed television shows in the world.
+He has also been a journalist for The Sun and The Sunday Times for over 30 years.
+While his career has seen him share his controversial political opinions with the public, Clarkson has achieved incredible success throughout, with several missteps in between.

 Dan Western is a British journalist with a decade's worth of experience in researching financial information of the world's most influential people.